simonpacis/hyperstatic/README.md

 project_name_en/
 ```

-If you generate multiple sites, you can put assets in a subdirectory called the project_name, and those will only be copied to that outputted site.
+If you generate multiple sites, you can put assets in a subdirectory in `assets` called the project_name, and those will only be copied to that outputted site.
 Like so:

 ```